 The company blamed the declines on the COVID-19 pandemic and the related reduction in global travel and tourism, which required the complete and partial suspensions of hotel operations at many of its properties.

-Hilton’s net income and adjusted earnings for Q1 were $18 million and $363 million respectively, compared to $159 million and $499 million respectively in the prior corresponding period.
+Hilton’s net income and adjusted earnings for Q1 were US$18 million and US$363 million respectively, compared to US$159 million and US$499 million respectively in the prior corresponding period.

 In the first quarter of 2020, Hilton opened 67 new hotels, totalling 8,800 rooms, and achieved net unit growth of over 6,100 rooms.